sequencing/isaac_aligner/src/markdown/manual.md

                                                  stretch of 5 matches is found
     -c [ --cluster ] arg                         Restrict the alignment to the specified cluster Id (multiple entries allowed)
+    --clusters-at-a-time arg (=0)                When not set, number of clusters to process together when input is bam or fastq is computed automatically based on the amount of available RAM.
+Set to non-zero value to force deterministic behavior.
     --default-adapters arg                       Multiple entries allowed.
 Each entry is associated with the corresponding base-calls.
 Flowcells that don't have default-adapters provided, don't get adapters clipped in the data.